 Reporting requirements are less exacting so these funds can do what they do without revealing their target companies and their goals to competing investment funds and to the market, which could skew profits.

-The Investment Company Act set the terms for investment companies back in 1940.
-These private funds qualify for special tax treatment under the 3C1 and 3C7 exemptions of the Act, both of which limit the number of qualified investors they may have.
+The Investment Company Act of 1940 set the terms for investment companies back in 1940.
+These private funds qualify for special tax treatment under the 3C1 and 3C7 exemptions of the Act, both of which limit the number of qualified investors they can have.

-In some cases, private equity funds are formed by families and they operate entirely on family wealth.
+Private equity funds are formed by families in some cases and these can operate entirely on family wealth.
 Some hedge funds can be private equity funds, but the two terms are not synonymous.
-Hedge funds tend to focus on a wide variety of short-term investments whereas private equity funds invest in businesses with long-term goals in mind.
+Hedge funds tend to focus on a wide variety of short-term investments, whereas private equity funds invest in businesses with long-term goals in mind.

-Opponents argue that carry should be taxed in the same way income is for regular wage-earners.
-What sets general partners and limited partners apart?
-Investment bankers pay ordinary income tax rates on their earnings so why shouldn’t these participants in private equity funds do so as well?
+Opponents argue that carry should be taxed the same way as income is taxed for regular wage-earners.
+Investment bankers pay ordinary income tax rates on their earnings, so why shouldn’t these participants in private equity funds do so as well?

 Proponents of the capital gains carry loophole take the position that were this income to be taxed at regular rates, it would deter investors from participating in these types of funds.
 This could potentially have a negative impact on the economy and could virtually cripple the concept of these funds.

-As a result, many private equity funds scurried to reorganized themselves as S corporations.
-The Treasury and the Internal Revenue Service responded by announcing that this would not be permitted.
-The U.S. Treasury Department said in March 2018 that it would not allow private equity funds to operate as and file taxes as S corporations.
+Many private equity funds scurried to reorganized themselves as S corporations as a result.
+The U.S. Treasury Department then said in March 2018 that it would not allow private equity funds to operate as and file taxes as S corporations.
 S corps are not taxed at the corporate rate or level.
 Profits trickle down to their shareholders for taxation purposes.